| By Laurie Britton |

 Look For Compostable Disposable Cups

 If you’re not too keen on investing in a reusable coffee mug, or if you often forget to bring it as you’re rushing out the door for work, then try to find a coffee shop that uses certified compostable disposable cups.
-Most of the paper cups used in coffee shops out there, believe it or not, are non-recyclable and not biodegradable because they are lined with petroleum to keep the liquid contents from seeping out of the seems.
+Most of the paper cups used in coffee shops out there, believe it or not, are non-recyclable and not biodegradable because they are lined with petroleum to keep the liquid contents from seeping out of the seams.
 The difference with certified compostable cups is that they are lined with non-harmful organic materials made from plants.

 Use Metal Spoons and Liquid Sugar Instead of Wooden Stir Sticks and Sugar Packets